tidy-finance/website/docs/10_introduction.md

   drop_na(ret)
 ```

 Next, we visualize the distribution of daily returns in a histogram.
 For convenience, we multiply the returns by 100 to get returns in percent for the visualizations.
-Additionally, we also add a dashed red line that indicates the 5\% quantile of the daily returns to the histogram, which is a (crude) proxy for the worst return of the stock with a probability of at least 5\%.
+Additionally, we add a dashed red line that indicates the 5\% quantile of the daily returns to the histogram, which is a (crude) proxy for the worst return of the stock with a probability of at least 5\%.
+The 5\% quantile is closely connected to the (historical) Value-at-risk, a risk measure commonly monitored by regulators.
+We refer to @Tsay2010 for more thorough introduction into stylized facts of returns.

 ```r